jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

-If you want to view your project files, you can switch back to the PyDev perspective, or expand the "Local" --> "Local Files" directory tree in the Remote Systems tab until you find your project directory.
+If you want to view your project files, you can switch back to the PyDev perspective, or expand the "Local" --> "Local Files" directory tree in the Remote Systems tab to find the "makahiki" directory.
 ===============================================================================

 H.0.1.
 Start or Resume Vagrant in a Local Shell